Lisa Martinez (footballer)

-Lisa Martinez-Douarche (born 13 June 2000) is a French footballer who currently plays as a defender for Rangers in the Scottish Women's Premier League.
+Lisa Viviane Martinez-Douarche (born 13 June 2000) is a French footballer who currently plays as a defender for Saint-Étienne in the Première Ligue.

 Career

 Martinez started her career at Montpellier Hérault Sport Club.
 In 2018 she was part of the team that won the French Under 19 League.
 She made her debut in the first division during 2018-19 season and signed her first professional contract on 19 June 2019.

 She joined Rangers 8 September 2019 initially until January 2020 but the loan was extended until June 2020.

 She returned to France and signed with second division team FC Metz for season 2020–21.
 The following year she joined first division team ASJ Soyaux-Charente.

 On 4 August 2022 Martinez returned to Rangers.

 International career

 Martinez represented France at Under-17 level six times and Under-19 level 17 times, scoring 1 goal, including five games at the 2019 European Under-19 Championship which was won by France.
 She also played twice for the Under-20 team.